guettli/intranets/README.md

 If you are responsible for the intranet wiki and people complain about this: Listen to their **particular** issues.
 If it just general and vauge complaining, tell them that you need concrete proposals for improvement.

 It is likely that you need to repeat "I need concrete proposals for improvement" again and again.

+# Fast Feedback

+Provide a simple way for every reader to submit his feedback:

+* I like this page
+* I think this pages looks outdated
+* I think this page is not needed any more
+* This page is related to URL/other-page
+* I am missing "....."

 # Lists